Birth control side effects: The good, the bad, and the temporary

-If you're worried about the side effects of birth control—or if you've had a bad experience—here are a few things you should know.
+If you're worried about the side effects of birth control—or if you've had a bad experience—here are a few things to know.

-We’re not gonna lie—sometimes birth control has side effects, and sometimes those side effects can suck.
-But we can think of (at least) three reasons why this shouldn’t get you down or make you give up on protecting yourself from accidental pregnancy.
+We’re not gonna lie—birth control can come with side effects, and sometimes those side effects can suck.
+But we can think of (at least) three reasons why this shouldn’t get you down or make you give up finding a birth control option that will work for you.

 1) Different strokes for different folks

-Everyone’s body is unique and a method that doesn’t work for one person might be perfect for another.
-Don’t believe us?
-Check out all the different experiences people have with birth control.
+Everyone’s body is unique, and a method that doesn’t work for one person might be perfect for another.

-Besides, one person’s plus may be another person’s minus.
-Take periods, for example: Some people love not having a period, others find it unsettling.
+One person’s plus may be another person’s minus.
+Take periods, for example: Some people love not having a period, others find it weird.
 The bottom line?
-The only way to find out how a method will work with your body and lifestyle is to talk to your health care provider and try different options till you find the perfect match.
+Think about what’s important to you and explore birth control options that fit your priorities until you find the right match.
+A health care provider can also help you figure this out.

 2) Positive side effects

 Not all side effects from birth control are bad.
-In fact, lots of women use hormonal birth control for reasons other than pregnancy prevention.
+In fact, lots of people use hormonal birth control for reasons other than pregnancy prevention.
 For example, some methods of birth control can:

 3) Time is on your side

-Many side effects associated with birth control fade as your body adjusts to a new method.
-So if you recently started a new method and are experiencing effects you don’t like, it may be worth hanging in there for a few months to see if things get better.
-If you still don’t like that method after 6 months or so, don’t settle—try something else!
+Many side effects associated with birth control are temporary and can decrease—or go away all together—as your body adjusts to a new method.
+So if you recently started a new method and are noticing changes you don’t like, talk to your provider to find out if it’s worth hanging in there for a little bit to see if things get better.
+And remember, if a method just isn’t working for you, don’t settle—try something else!

 What are the most common side effects from birth control?

-Every method is different and every body is different, and lots of people don’t experience any side effects from birth control.
+Every method is different, and every body is different.
+Lots of people don’t experience any side effects at all.
 For those who do, these are some of the most common:

-Some birth control users also connect weight gain or depression with their birth control.
-Research with thousands of women has shown that some gain weight, some stay the same weight, and some lose weight when using hormonal birth control.
-(There is one exception: Research has found a connection between weight gain and using the shot.)
-Same for depression: based on studies of lots of women using hormonal birth control, some get depressed and some women come out of a depression.
-So on average for those thousands of women, there is not a clear relationship between weight gain or depression and hormonal birth control.
+Some people also connect weight gain or depression to their birth control.
+This is actually something that’s been researched over many years, and the results of those studies hasn’t shown a clear link between birth control and weight gain, with one exception.
+Research has found a connection between weight gain and using the shot for some people.
+Same for depression: based on studies of lots of people using hormonal birth control, mood changes like depression are rare, and for some people hormonal birth control can actually be helpful for mood changes related to your period.
+So overall, there isn’t a clear relationship between hormonal birth control and either weight gain or depression.
 Still, you know your body best, so if you feel like your birth control method is having a negative effect, don’t suffer in silence.
-Talk to you provider about trying a different method.
+Talk to your provider about trying a different method.

 An important note about hormones in birth control

-Keep in mind that not all hormonal birth control is the same—there can be significant differences, especially between methods that contain both progestin and estrogen and those that contain only progestin.
-So if you’re concerned about certain side effects or health risks, a health care provider can help you figure out which methods are least likely to cause those effects and risks.
+Keep in mind that not all hormonal birth control is the same—there can be big differences between methods that contain both progestin and estrogen and those that contain only progestin.
+If you’re concerned about certain side effects or health risks, a health care provider can help you figure out which methods are least likely to cause those issues.

-Don’t assume that because you had a bad experience with one method, a different method won’t work for you, or that because someone else had a bad experience with a method, you will too.
-When it comes to finding a birth control method you love, never give up, never surrender!
+Just because you had a bad experience with one method, that doesn’t mean a different method won’t work for you, or that someone else’s experience will be the same as yours.
+When it comes to finding a birth control method that works for you, be patient with yourself and keep going to ‘til you find the one—you deserve it!